BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 The steps outlined below were tailored from the excellent [instruction guide](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Guides/Ivy_Bridge.md) written by [5T33Z0](https://github.com/5T33Z0).

+**NOTE**: The following steps assume booting from an USB installer (required to avoid any potential issues).

-**Step 1.** Pick the correct config.plist templatye (section 4.2 above)
+**Step 1.** Pick the correct config.plist template (section 4.2 above)

 - Use the correct CPU PM file.
 - Verify that this EFI works with your current Monterey/Big Sur setup (if you have one installed), with full CPU power management (use Intel Power Gadget tool to check).

-- Other recommended preparation: download the latest OpenCore Legacy Patcher ([OpenCore-Patcher-GUI.app](https://github.com/dortania/OpenCore-Legacy-Patcher/releases "GitHub - dortania/OpenCore-Legacy-Patcher/releases") ) and save a copy for later use.
+- Copy the EFI to the masOS USB installer's EFI partition.

 **Step 2.** Modify the boot-args (to disable the video card hardware acceleration)

 - boot-args:  config.plist->Root->NVRAM->7C436110-AB2A-4BBB-A880-FE41995C9F82->boot-args
 - Add the following flags to the boot-args:
 	- "-amd_no_dgpu_accel" &nbsp;&nbsp;&nbsp;&nbsp; if you have an AMD/Radeon card
 	- “nv_disable=1” &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; if you have an nVidia Kepler card
-- optional:
-	~~- "revpatch=sbvmm" &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; for Sonoma 14.3 only.
-Not needed for 14.2, or 14.3.1 (my own testing).
-Otherwise, you may encounter "Software Update Error” after 1st reboot.
-If you encounter this error, just do a restart (or reboot) and the install should complete succesfully, except that the boot partition would end up as “Sonoma - Data” (you could rename it later).~~

-**Step 3.** Install Sonoma/ventura (latest version recommended)
+**Step 3.** Install Sequoia/Sonoma/ventura (by booting from the USB installer

 - Reboot with the modified boot-args from Step 2.
 Make sure to perform a NVRAM reset (Important! **Note:** at OC boot screen, hit SPACE BAR to show NVRAM RESET option)
 - Start Sonoma/Ventura installation:
-	 - by booting from an USB installer stick (follow Dortania's Guide to create a full USB installer ([Here](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html))).
+	 - by booting from the USB installer stick.
 	 - Note: In-OS update is not recommended. ~~for updating from existing Ventura/Sonoma, directly from a downloaded full installer copied to the Application folder.~~
 - Once Sonoma is installed successfully, proceed to Step 4.